jasonjoh/java-tutorial/README.md

 ## Implementing OAuth2 ##

 Our goal in this section is to make the link on our home page initiate the [OAuth2 Authorization Code Grant flow with Azure AD](https://msdn.microsoft.com/en-us/library/azure/dn645542.aspx).
-To make things easier, we'll use the [Microsoft.Experimental.IdentityModel.Clients.ActiveDirectory Prerelease NuGet package](https://www.nuget.org/packages/Microsoft.Experimental.IdentityModel.Clients.ActiveDirectory/4.0.208020147-alpha) to handle our OAuth requests.

 Before we proceed, we need to register our app to obtain a client ID and secret.
 Head over to https://apps.dev.microsoft.com to quickly get a client ID and secret.
 Using the sign in buttons, sign in with either your Microsoft account (Outlook.com), or your work or school account (Office 365).